 of perpetrators of sexually motivated crimes against our most vulnerable

 In 2014, the Special Victims Unit disposed of 187 cases

 involving sexual assault, sexual exploitation of

-guilty, and 28 went to trial.
-Twenty of those 28 were found
+defendants pled guilty, and 17 went to trial.
+Twenty of

 This Unit coordinates with numerous other agencies, including Southern Arizona Children's Advocacy Center,

 Las Familias Angel Center for Childhood Sexual Abuse Treatment, and the Pima County Animal Cruelty Task Force.